 For more information about Co-op programs at UFV, see the Co-operative Education section of the academic calendar.

 A maximum of three repeated courses are permitted without dean’s approval.

-At least 21 credits toward the certificate must be taken at UFV.
+At least 21 credits toward the certificate (excluding Co-op) must be taken at UFV.

 Students enrolled in undergraduate courses (courses numbered 100 or above) must maintain an undergraduate Cumulative Grade Point Average (CGPA) of at least 2.00 to remain enrolled in Good Academic Standing at UFV.
 Students in Good Academic Standing will have no registration limits placed on them.
 Failure to meet the minimum CGPA requirement will result in restrictions on registration and may eventually lead to academic suspension from undergraduate studies at UFV.
 Students on Academic Warning or Academic Probation are limited to registering in 10 credits.
 For further details, see the Academic standing and undergraduate continuance section of the academic calendar.
 Academic standing is governed by UFV’s Undergraduate Continuance policy (92).